HappyPotatoHead/projectgarden/content/Data Analysis & Machine Learning/Cardiovascular Risk Analysis.md

  6         2  moderate    8011         no                   high  45.26  )
 ```

-Then, the dataset is divided into features and labels before splitting into training and test sets using the `train_test_split` method from `sklearn`. `stratify = y_cardio_df` is used to ensure that both training set and test set have equal rows of label data.
+`stratify = y_cardio_df` is used to ensure that both training set and test set have equal rows of label data.
 The size of the test set is **20%** of the entire dataset.

 Age data remain right-skewed so, discretising them is beneficial to ensure each age group gets equal representation.